bpolo15/passwordGenerator/README.md

 # passwordGenerator
 A password generator

 link: https://bpolo15.github.io/passwordGenerator/

+JavaScript: Password Generator
+This program generates a random password based on user-selected criteria.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
+It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 Pseudocode:
 1. Clicking the "generate password" button will alert the program to start prompting for password criteria.
 2. There will be an alert asking if I want the following: